 - Online surveys are cost-efficient and cost you only one-third of the telephone survey expenses.

-Now, as we have seen what online surveys are, let us dig deeper into the benefits and advantages of online surveys in the next session.
+Now, that we have seen what online surveys are, let us dig deeper into the benefits and advantages of online surveys in the next session.